 The results in \cref{fig:teaser} demonstrate that our \gls{encp} model outperforms all other baselines in both performance and sample complexity.
 Consistent with \citep{kostic2024neural}, the \gls{ncp} model shows poorer sample complexity than \gls{mlp} and \gls{emlp} due to its indirect approach to regression, via approximation of $\CE$.
-However, by incorporating symmetry priors our \gls{encp} model appears to mitigate this limitation.
+However, by incorporating symmetry priors, \gls{encp} appear to mitigate this limitation.

-{\bf Symmetry aware uncertainty quantification}~~~ Finally, we demonstrate the practical impact of our approach on a core robotics problem: providing robust uncertainty quantification for unavailable yet crucial state observables for robot control and state estimation \cite{bledt2018contact,maravgakis2023probabilistic}.
-Specifically, we use proprioceptive sensor readings to provide $90\%$ confidence intervals for the robot's \gls{grf} $\vtau_{\text{grf}} \in \R^{12}$, the instantaneous work exerted or subtracted to the robot $U(\vq,\dot{\vq},\vtau) \in \R$, and the kinetic energy $T(\vq,\dot{\vq}) \in \R$, while the robot traverses rough terrain (see \cref{app:exp_results_uncertainty_quantification_robot}).
-Reliable probabilistic estimates of these quantities are of crucial relevance for optimal control \cite{bledt2018contact}, contact detection \cite{maravgakis2023probabilistic}, state estimation \cite{nistico2025muse}, and system identification \cite{gautier1997dynamic}.
+\customParagraph{Symmetry-Aware Uncertainty Quantification} Finally, we demonstrate the practical impact of our approach on a core robotics problem: providing robust uncertainty quantification for unavailable yet crucial state observables for robot control and state estimation \citep{bledt2018contact,maravgakis2023probabilistic}.
+Specifically, we use proprioceptive sensor readings to provide $90\%$ \glspl{ci} for the robot's \gls{grf} $\vtau_{\text{grf}} \in \R^{12}$, the instantaneous work exerted or subtracted to the robot $U(\vq,\dot{\vq},\vtau) \in \R$, and the kinetic energy $T(\vq,\dot{\vq}) \in \R$, while the robot traverses rough terrain (see \cref{app:exp_results_uncertainty_quantification_robot}).
+Reliable probabilistic estimates of these quantities are of crucial relevance for optimal control \citep{bledt2018contact}, contact detection \citep{maravgakis2023probabilistic}, state estimation \citep{nistico2025muse}, and system identification \citep{gautier1997dynamic}.